Executing grid jobs with ARC commands

 Running the sample job in FGCI environment

-Below we go through a session where the simple a job, hello.xrsl, described in chapter 2.1, is executed in FGCI.
+Below we go through a session where the simple a job, hello.xrsl, described in Job description files chapter, is executed in FGCI.
 Both the commands and their output are shown.
 The character ">" represents the command prompt.
 The commands given by the user are typed with bold-face letters.

 First we create a grid proxy certificate and check that all the files that the job uses (job description file, command script and input files) are present in the current working directory.